UK Elections - What are each party plans for International students?

 With regards to draining the NHS as well, international students pay up to £200 per year as contributions to the NHS whether or not they use it; and irrespective of the frequency of use.

 International students can only work for 20 hours a week.
 This means that they will still be strongly dependent on their families living abroad to support them financially.
 This means that monies from outside the country and internal economic activities will continue to pour into the UK's financial system - to finance international students living in the UK.

-Reiss Edwards boasts of some of the best immigration lawyers in London.
-We have a team of expert and experience lawyers who have worked in some of the top immigration solicitor firms in the UK.
+Reiss Edwards boasts of some of the best immigration solicitors in London.
+We have a team of expert and experience lawyers who have worked in some of the top immigration law firms in the UK.
 Contact us today for a free initial consultation on 02037442797 or send us an email on email@example.com.